BuzzFeedNews/namestand/README.md

 ## Tests

 Additional usage examples can be found in [test/](test/).
-To test, run `nosetests` from this repo's root directory.
+To test, run `nosetests` or `tox` from this repo's root directory.
+Currently tested, and passing, on Python 2.6, 2.7, 3.1, and 3.4.

 ## Feedback?